 After suffering a serious injury caused by someone else, many people have a number of questions about their legal rights in this difficult situation.
 Unfortunately, it can be hard to find concise, accurate answers that can actually help you understand your options.
-For this reason, Patino Law Firm has created the following collection of frequently asked questions and their answers in order to help those struggling with the consequences of an injury to get the advice and assistance they need.
+For this reason, Patino Law Firm has created the following collection of frequently asked questions and their answers in order to help those struggling with the consequences of an injury accident in McAllen to get the advice and legal service they need.

 If your question isn’t answered here, or if you would like to speak with the attorney directly, contact our offices today by calling us.

 Can I still pursue compensation if I was partly at fault for my injury?

 Yes.
 In most cases, accidents that result in injury are not caused by a single person’s or group’s actions, but are rather the result of a combination of factors leading to the accident.
 In fact, injury victims are sometimes partly at fault for their accidents.
 However, unless the injury victim was more than 50% responsible for the cause of the accident, he or she is still entitled to pursue compensation from the others at fault.
 It is important to note, though, that any compensation awarded to the plaintiff will be proportionately reduced by his or her percentage of fault.

 If you would like to learn more about whether you may be eligible for compensation following your accident, contact the lawyer of Patino Law Firm today.

 Can I still sue if I just learned about my injury?

 The statute of limitations, a time limit placed on claimants for filing personal injury lawsuits, doesn’t typically begin until a person has reasonably realized that they were injured.
 Known as the discovery rule, this rule allows people who have injuries that aren’t immediately apparent to still fight for fair compensation.
 For example, someone who developed neck pain months, if not years, after a car accident may still be entitled to sue from the date they first noticed the injury, not when it actually occurred.